 [ ] Group B Strep Test

 This test, given to all women around week 36, screens for harmless bacteria in the rectum and vagina that can be dangerous if transmitted to baby during delivery.

-Usually performed with the nonstress test in the third trimester, this profile shows the baby’s heart rate, activity level, breathing movements, muscle tone and the amount of amniotic fluid in the uterus.
-Your doc might recommend it if you’re carrying multiples, are past your due date, or have risk factors such as high blood pressure or kidney or heart disease.
+Usually performed with the nonstress test in the third trimester, a biophysical profile shows baby’s heart rate, activity level, breathing movements, muscle tone and the amount of amniotic fluid in the uterus.
+Your doctor might recommend it if you’re carrying multiples, are past your due date, or have risk factors such as high blood pressure or kidney or heart disease.